Skip to contents

 Low quality image due to a high compression rate.

-All the functions return invisibly a data set with a summary of the process.
-The next example shows how when compressing a local file.
+All the functions return (invisibly) a dataset summarizing the process.
+The following example shows how this works when compressing a local file:

 png_file <- system.file("extimg/example.png", package = "resmush")